1.1.A.210 Approved course of education or study (YA (full-time student), Austudy, PES)

 Students enrolled in unapproved courses (e.g. masters courses not listed in Schedule 3 of the Determination), with lower level approved awards nested within them (e.g. graduate certificate, graduate diploma), are NOT eligible for payment whilst completing the lower level award.
 A nested course is defined as a single course of study where the student is enrolled in a higher level award, which has clear exit points for receiving lower level awards if the student exits the course early.
 For example, a student may be enrolled in a 2 year masters course, however exits the course after 12 months and receives a graduate diploma.
 If the student completes the masters, they will receive the masters degree, however will not also receive the graduate diploma.

-Nested courses are distinct from combined courses which are courses that lead to 2 or more qualifications, e.g. Bachelor of Arts/Bachelor of Science.
+Nested courses are distinct from combined courses which are courses that lead to 2 or more qualifications, for example, Bachelor of Arts/Bachelor of Science.

 Students enrolled in courses that result in 2 separate awards, one of which is an unapproved masters course (e.g. Bachelor of Arts/Masters of Research), will only receive payment for the allowable length of time taken to complete the approved course (e.g. Bachelor of Arts).